-Sales of our products in the Greek market accounted for approximately 24.7%, 17.8% and 15.6% of our sales volume and 17.6%, 15.0% and 15.0% of our sales revenues for the years ended December 31, 2015, 2016 and 2017, respectively.
+Sales of our products in the Greek market accounted for approximately 17.8%, 15.6% and 15.8% of our sales volume and 15.0%, 15.0% and 15.6% of our sales revenues for the years ended December 31, 2016, 2017 and 2018, respectively.

 Changes to Product Portfolio.
 In recent years, we have improved our profitability by eliminating lower-margin products from our portfolio and focusing on more profitable products with a broader appeal in different markets.
-We launched our FAGE® Fruyo® yogurt brand, a strained yogurt with fruit pieces blended in that is available in several fruit flavors in non-fat, low-fat and full-fat varieties, to respond to consumer demand for thicker and tastier fruit yogurt.
-Most recently, we launched our FAGE® CrossoversTM yogurt brand, a two-compartment offering that includes a blended yogurt and dry ingredients for mixing, which we market as "chef-level snacking" due to the use of high-quality ingredients combined in innovative ways.
+We launched our $FAGE^{\circledast}$ Fruyo[®] yogurt brand, a strained yogurt with fruit pieces blended in that is available in several fruit flavors in non-fat, low-fat and full-fat varieties, to respond to consumer demand for thicker and tastier fruit yogurt.
 We plan to continue to evaluate our product line with a view towards focusing on higher-margin products.

 Prices for Raw Materials and Other Manufacturing Costs.
 The price of cow's milk and many of our other raw materials have fluctuated significantly in recent years due to the high volatility of the prices of commodities and energy internationally.
-For example the prices of milk collected in the U.S. market and used for the U.S. yogurt facility increased by 8.8% comparing the years ended December 31, 2017 and 2016, and the prices of milk used for the Greek facilities decreased by 3.8% comparing the years ended December 31, 2017 and 2016.
+For example, the prices of milk collected in the U.S. market and used for the U.S. yogurt facility increased by 18.2% comparing the years ended December 31, 2018 and 2017, and the prices of milk used for the Greek facilities decreased by 19.3% comparing the years ended December 31, 2018 and 2017.
 We have also sought to manage our payroll costs and maintain production in areas with lower labor costs.
 In the future, we will seek to continue to purchase raw materials at cost-effective prices in order to remain profitable.
-See "Business-Suppliers and Raw Materials."
+See "Business-Suppliers and Raw Materials".

 Fluctuations in Currency Exchange Rates.
 Our sales as reported in our consolidated financial statements are affected by the fluctuation of currency exchange rates due to the substantial amount of revenues that we generate in currencies other than our reporting currency.
 Currency rate fluctuations may affect our reported sales adversely (if our reporting currency appreciates with respect to the currency in which our revenues are generated) or positively (if our reporting currency depreciates with respect to the currency in which our revenues are generated).
-Through September 30, 2012, our reporting currency was the euro.
 We adopted the U.S. dollar as our reporting currency as of October 1, 2012.